GRE4102 – Greek Palaeography and Textual Criticism

 NB: If no more than two students sign up for the course, the teaching may be given as guided reading.?

-Before you can sit for the examination, the following compulsory activities must be approved by the teacher:
+In order for you to be allowed to sit for the final examination,?the following compulsory tuition activities must be approved by the teacher:

 Examination

-In order for you to sit for the examination, all compulsory activities must be approved.
+In order for you to be allowed to submit the final paper, all compulsory tuition activities must be approved by the teacher.

 Language of examination